siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 175 2021 May 8, Saturday

+**Today's Progress**

+*3D cube Library*
+1. Add descriptions in Git
+2. Experimented with whole numbers for width, height, depth

+**Thoughts**
+- This really needs to be drawn out.
+However with correct documetation and/or a UI this will be more powerful.
+- Be good only needing to add classes to the cube wrapper.
+- Testing these - for list items in MD :🤠

+**Link to work:**
+1. Local: /  3d-cube-library/ branch all and make new whole-number-values

 ### Day 178 2021 May 11, Tuesday

 **Today's Progress**